lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 is sent to the signing/verifying module, which creates M', or M' is created outside the signing/verifying module and is sent to the module.
 HashSLH-DSA allows this implementation flexibility in order to reduce, and make consistent, the amount of data transferred to signing/verifying modules.
-The hash algorithm or XOF used when signing and verifying with HashSLH-DSA is specified by the signature algorithm OID.
-For example, when signing with id-hash-slh-dsa-sha2-128s-with-sha256, SHA-256 is used as the hash algorithm.
+The hash algorithm or XOF used to generate the pre-hash when signing and verifying with HashSLH-DSA is specified after the "-with-" component of the signature algorithm name.
+For example, when signing with id-hash-slh-dsa-sha2-128s-with-sha256, SHA-256 is used as the pre-hash algorithm.
 When pre-hashing is performed using SHAKE128, the output length is 256 bits.
 When pre-hashing is performed using SHAKE256, the output length is 512 bits.